These days, everyone’s confused about what healthy eggs are. A case in point:

 Alison — I would agree, but my point is simply that even with the “free-range” label you’re not getting enough ethical improvement to justify the additional cost.
 The cost difference is huge.
 You could pay $.69/dozen for a battery hen caged egg, or you could pay $3/dozen for so-called “free-range” eggs that offer no nutritional advantage.
 If the hens aren’t really even free- range and still live in mostly inhumane circumstances indoors, then what exactly are you paying for?
 A slightly better living situation that’s still quite bad?
 Some may decide that’s worth the cost, but many would not.

 Eco Yogini — Ha ha.
 I know that feeling!
 To be honest, I rarely get an egg THAT orange.
-When I do, I know the chicken who ate it was aggressively going after bugs, as that’s what increases the beta carotene content enough to make it bright orange.
+When I do, I know the chicken who ate it was aggressively going after green grass, as that’s what increases the beta carotene content enough to make it bright orange.

 Carrie — I agree!
 Unfortunately, our HOA rules make owning chickens illegal for me.
 I have thought about getting DUCKS though.
 I hear Khaki Campbells lay an average of one egg a day for almost the entire year.